breadboard-ai/breadboard/packages/website/src/docs/reference/kits/built-in.md

   - wip
 ---

-While most nodes in Breadboard come from various Kits, there are two nodes that are built-in: **input** and **output**.
-A good way to think about them is as if they are part of the "Built-in Kit": something that you always get, no matter what other kits you choose to employ.
+While most nodes in Breadboard come from various kits, there are two nodes that are built-in: **input** and **output**.
+A good way to think about them is as if they are part of the "Built-in kit": something that you always get, no matter what other kits you choose to employ.

 ## Why do we need these nodes?